Rise-Vision/rise-data-rss/README.md

 - **configured**: The component has initialized what it requires to and is ready to handle a _start_ event.
 - **data-update**: An event proving a maximum of _max-items_ elements from the provided feed-url.
 This event will be generated on startup and whenever data on the feed has changed; if the feed has not changed since the last refresh, an event will not be generated.
 The data object is provided in `event.details`.
 The response format can be checked [here](https://www.npmjs.com/package/feedparser#what-is-the-parsed-output-produced-by-feedparser).
-- **data-error**: An event indicating the feed responded with an error (i.e. feed format, etc).
+- **data-error**: An event indicating the feed responded with an error.
+An error object is provided in `event.details`.
+- **feed-provider-error**: An event indicating there were issues contacting the feed (establishing connection, timeout or bad data).
 An error object is provided in `event.details`.
 - **request-error**: An event indicating there were problems requesting the feed.
 An error object is provided in `event.details`.

 The component listens for the following events: